hlfredoutrodot/serialdrive/README.md

 # serialdrive
- Text datalogger throught the serial port
+ A csv datalogger throught the serial port.
+All the datas are stored on a SD card.